Operation Hush: Tactics

 The Belgian architect who had designed the wall was a refugee in France and supplied his drawings.
-A replica was built at Merlimont and a detachment of tanks under Major Bingham rehearsed on it, using "shoes" on the tank tracks and special detachable steel ramps carried by the tanks, until they could climb the wall.
+A replica was built at Merlimont and a detachment of tanks under Major Bingham rehearsed on it, using "shoes" on the tank tracks and special detachable steel ramps carried on the tanks, until they could climb the wall.
 In experiments on the Thames Estuary, the pontoons performed exceptionally well, riding out very bad weather and being easier to manoeuvre than expected, leading to hopes that they could be used again after the initial assault to land reinforcements.
 Night landings were also practised, with wire stretched between buoys to guide the pontoons to within 100 yd of their landing place.